-These sandwiches can be found all over New Orleans from delis to pool halls and the corner grocery stores.
+Muffuletta Sandwiches can be found all over New Orleans from delis to pool halls and also at the corner grocery stores.
 It is an Sicilian sandwich that consists of a round loaf of bread (about 10 inches across) filled with Italian salami, olive salad, cheese, Italian ham, and freshly minced garlic.
 The key ingredient is the olive salad which gives the sandwich its special flavor and makes it appealing to the eye.
-A true Muffuletta Sandwich must always be served at room temperature, never toasted; it is considered blasphemy to heat the sandwich.

 The Italian Market, the Central Grocery on Decatur Street, claims to have invented this sandwich in 1906.
 Italian immigrant, Signor Lupo Salvatore, owner of the Central Grocery, started making the sandwiches for the men who worked the nearby wharves and produce stalls of the French Market.
 The sign over the covered sidewalk proudly proclaims, home of The Original Muffuletta.